mgifford/drupal-security/src/drupal.rst

  $ drush generate-makefile make-file.make
  $ drush make make-file.make -y

-It is recommended to run all modules you use through the `Coder`_ module, but especially any custom built modules and themes.
+It is recommended to run all modules you use through the `Coder`_ module (6/7/8), but especially any custom built modules and themes.
 This module `can give you suggestions`_ on how to follow the `Drupal communities coding standards`_.